teacherguy2020/moodework/nowplayingproject/README.md

 MoOde "Now Playing"

-A distributed, high-performance "What’s Playing" display system for moOde Audio Player, designed for a dedicated full-screen 1080p display (or view on your computer/device) and optimized for Raspberry Pi hardware.
+A distributed, high-performance "Now Playing" display system for moOde Audio Player, designed for a dedicated full-screen 1080p display (or view on your computer/device) and optimized for Raspberry Pi hardware.

 This project intentionally separates audio playback, metadata processing, and display rendering across three Raspberry Pi devices for stability, performance, and flexibility.